cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

   large and frequently reused

 QSF:
-: An optimized generic framwork for the case where the traditional component is a nominal group and the PQ component has strong binding properties
+: An optimized generic framework for the case where the traditional component is a nominal group and the PQ component has strong binding properties

 These frameworks share a common overall structure, differing mainly in how they